CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 It requires the following :

 * An application name for which a new version will be created. <u>This application must exist in AIP Console</u>.
 * A path to a zip or tgz archive file to upload (**NOTE**: you can also provide a folder path; more details in the Advanced Usage Section below).
+* Whether the version should be current or not

 This step will perform the following actions :

 * Upload the file `source.zip` to application `my app`
 * Create a new version with an automatically generated name

-The version will be created and visible inside the `Versions` tabof the application in AIP Console.
+The version will be created and visible inside the `Versions` tab of the application in AIP Console.

 #### Analyze